-3 Linear programming formulation
+4 Linear programming formulation

 In this section, we express the Replica Placement optimization problem in terms of an integer linear program.
-We deal with the most general instance of the problem on a heterogeneous tree, including QoS constraints, and bounds on resource usage (both server and link capacities).
+We deal with the most general instance of the problem on a heterogeneous tree, including QoS constraints.
 We derive a formulation for each of the three server access policies, namely Closest, Upwards and Multiple.
 This is an important extension to a previous formulation due to [7].